sumeta/wp-notion-sync/README.md

 - Add a Notion property (e.g., "Slug") and set "Slug Property Name" in plugin settings.
 - Supported property types: title, rich_text, formula (string), or url.
 - If provided, the value is sanitized and applied to WordPress `post_name` (the URL slug).
 If empty or missing, WordPress keeps/generates the default slug.

+### Featured Image (หน้าปก)
+- Add a Notion property of type "Files & media" (e.g., "Cover").
+- Set "Featured Image Property Name" in plugin settings to this property name.
+- On sync, the plugin takes the first file in that property and sets it as the WordPress post featured image.
+If the property is present but empty, the current featured image is removed.